 Heat wave continues until we approach Canso, then it cools off and becomes very foggy with intermittent drizzle.

-At Canso, we set up th tent, then drive off in search of a place to have some dinner--not much choice in this pop.
+At Canso, we set up the tent, then drive off in search of a place to have some dinner--not much choice in this pop.
 1200 peninsula town-not up for pizza, but we hear there's the Last Port Motel a few miles away in the next town.

+After some backtracking in the fog, we find it.
+The place is deserted except for 6 or 7 guys at one table...i do a bit of a doubletake--it's Oysterband!
 They're waiting for their fish & chips, bemoaning the fact that the Last Port doesn't sell beer.
 We sit at the next table and talk with them a bit as we all eat various deep fried things.
 The band members have no vehicle available, so I volunteer to make a beer run, and bring back a couple of 8-packs of Alexander Keith's I.P.A...

 The festival doesn't start until evening, so we poke around Canso a bit, do a bit of shopping, and head down to the wharf, where Bluenose II is docked.
 Took a few foggy photos of her, then drove to Little Dover, where there's a nature trail running down to the a beach.